-When you utilize plastic packaging for your product, knowing how to store the bottles before filling will protect you, your product, and your customers.
+When you utilize plastic product packaging, knowing how to store the bottles before filling will protect you, your product, and your customers.

 Plastic bottle storage conditions such as time, temperature, and humidity can impact PET containers.
 The exposure and age of a sample can also affect the shrinkage, impact properties, and stress crack resistance of the container.